benhsz/parless/README.md

 The programmer will type just as many opening and closing parentheses as before.

-As for what it does, it makes code look different.
+As for what it does, it makes code look nicer.
 Here's an example:

 ![example code](https://benhsz.github.io/images/lbp/lbp.png)